jhodk/BoxHead2Play/Documentation/waves.md

 The Devil Speed Up property is set the same as the Zombie Speed Up property, i.e. the minimum of 5 or (1 + waveNumber/10).

-Can't work out when speed up is applied, maybe I have a false memory of "Speed Up" appearing in the kill log.
+I guess speed up is applied every wave?
+Maybe I have a false memory of "Speed Up" appearing in the kill log but can't find any evidence of it on youtube.